mid.importance() calculates the MID importance of a fitted MID model.

 - predictions

 the matrix of the fitted or predicted MID values.
+If the number of observations exceeds

 a character string describing the type of the importance measure used.